 Steam rooms and saunas work differently.

-Saunas have stronger evidence for cardiovascular benefits16 compared to steam rooms.
+Saunas have stronger evidence for cardiovascular benefits compared to steam rooms.

 Key Differences